google/oboe/docs/FullGuide.md

     streamBuilder.setChannelCount(channelCount);
     streamBuilder.setFormat(format);
     streamBuilder.setPerformanceMode(perfMode);
-    streamBuilder.setAPIIndex(index);

 Note that these methods do not report errors, such as an undefined constant or value out of range.

-In most cases, you will not call the method `setAPIIndex()`.
-This determines whether Oboe will use AAudio or OpenSL ES as the audio engine for you app.
-Oboe will automatically select the best implementation available on your device.
-If you want to specifically select AAudio or OpenSL, set the APIIndex yourself.
-After a stream has been opened, you can verify that the API you specified was chosen by calling `AudioStreamBuilder::getAPIIndex()`.
-The allowable indexes are `AAudio` and `OpenSLES`.

 If you do not specify the deviceId, the default is the primary output device.
 If you do not specify the stream direction, the default is an output stream.
-For all other parameters, you can explicitly set a value, or let the system assign the optimal value by not specifying the parameter at all or setting it to `kUnspecified`.
+For all parameters, you can explicitly set a value, or let the system assign the optimal value by not specifying the parameter at all or setting it to `kUnspecified`.

 To be safe, check the state of the audio stream after you create it, as explained in step 3, below.

+### Open the Stream

-  2. After you've configured the AudioStreamBuilder, call `openStream()` to open the stream:
+After you've configured the `AudioStreamBuilder`, call `openStream()` to open the stream:

     Result result = streamBuilder.openStream(&stream_);
     if (result != OK){